MicroFocus/data-protector-uic-plugin-archetype/examples/samplefs-plugin/README.md

 A few key points to pay attention to:

-- The `client.application.subType` must be *SampleFS* (with exact case!).
-This value is case sensitive and must exactly match the plugin name.
+- The `client.application.subType` must be *samplefs* (with small case!).
+This value should be in small case and must exactly match the plugin name.
 - The `client.appOptions.appId` should be an ID value that uniquely identifies the application or the data source.
 An ID is unique for each data source.
 ID should not contain space.
 <br>In the case of *SampleFS*, the data source is the file systems on the machine on which the plugin is installed.
 Therefore, the client's hostname is most appropriate as the ID.
 - The `client.appOptions.appName` should be a name given to the application or the data source.
 A name is not necessarily unique for each data source.
 Name should not contain space.